-w= $f_1(x)$ // has homotopy operator 0 = $f_2(der(x), x, z, w)$
+w = $f_1(x)$ // has homotopy 0 = $f_2(der(x), x, z, w)$

-Here, a non-linear equation system f_2 is present.
-The homotopy operator is, however used on a variable that is an "input" to the non-linear algebraic equation system, and modifies the characteristics of the non-linear algebraic equation system.
+Here, a non-linear equation system f_2 is present. homotopy is, however used on a variable that is an "input" to the non-linear algebraic equation system, and modifies the characteristics of the non-linear algebraic equation system.
 The only useful way is to perform the homotopy iteration over f_1 and f_2 together.

-The suggested approach is "conceptual", because more efficient implementations are possible, e.g. by determining the smallest iteration loop, that contains the equations of the first BLT block in which a homotopy operator is present and all equations up to the last BLT block that describes a non-linear algebraic equation system.
+The suggested approach is "conceptual", because more efficient implementations are possible, e.g. by determining the smallest iteration loop, that contains the equations of the first BLT block in which homotopy is present and all equations up to the last BLT block that describes a non-linear algebraic equation system.

-A trivial implementation of the homotopy operator is obtained by defining the following function in the global scope:
+A trivial implementation of homotopy is obtained by defining the following function in the global scope: